Trøndelag Commuter Rail: History

-Future
+From 2020

-Norske Tog recently purchased new rolling stock from Stadler, which will service the line from 2021 together with the class 93s.
-These new Stadler FLIRTS are Bio-Modal, or Hybrid trains which means they have a small extra carriage in the middle of the train for the diesel motors.
-The trains will run on electric power where there are wires, but on diesel-electric power northwards, until electrification is complete.
-This electrification is scheduled to start in the coming months of 2020.
+Norske Tog purchased new rolling stock from Stadler to service the line from 2021 together with the class 93s.
+These new Stadler FLIRTS are bi-modal electric and diesel or hybrid trains, with a small extra carriage in the middle of the train for diesel motors.
+The trains run on electric power where there are wires, and on diesel-electric power northwards until electrification, scheduled to start in 2020, is complete.

-In the summer of 2020, SJ takes over as operator of all trains.
+From the summer of 2020 SJ is operator of all trains.